Salt Lake Bible College

 -

-Minimum formatting requirement includes: Title Page, Table of Contents, Introduction, Body (including proofs, comparisons, etc.), Conclusion/Summary (you may include Epilogue if you so desire but it is not required), and a Bibliography & References with formal formatting.
+Minimum formatting requirement includes: Title Page, Table of Contents, Introduction, Body (including proofs, comparisons, etc.), Conclusion/Summary (you may include an Epilogue if you so desire but it is not required), and a Bibliography & References with formal formatting.
 Click on any of the links to go to a guideline/sample.

 -